-Dayi (David) Li (李大一)
+Dayi (David) Li (李大一), Ph.D.

 Astrostatistics and Data Sciences